infopulse/Test-Documentation-Examles/test cases/test_cases_ready_for_automation_01_ua.md

 **📃 Description:** Verify there is no coffee in the empty cart
 **🏷️ Tags:** Smoke, Negative
 **🗝️ Preconditions:**
-- User is in the main page
+- User is on the main page
 - Cart is empty

 **👣 Steps:**
-- Go to cart page
+- Go to the cart page

 **💡 Expected Results:**
 - Verify the cart is empty